dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/api/cameraenhancer/initialization.md

 breadcrumbText: Android Initialization
 ---

-# Android API Reference - CameraEnhancer Class
+# CameraEnhancer Class

-## Instantiate CameraEnhancer Class

 `CameraEnhancer` is the class that provides multifunctional APIs on frame preprocessing and camera controlling.
-Please instantiate the `CameraEnhancer` class before you get to use these APIs.

 ```java
 CameraEnhancer mCameraEnhancer;